layilin/SP23-33852/_texts/sc-page012.md

 - And least expected, most advanc'd thine aim.
 - What storms, what monsters, what new forms of death,
 - In a vast ocean, never cut by keel, [110]

+[^f12n1]: Poetic term for a ship or vessel.

+[^f12n2]: The Muses.

+[^f12n3]: Christopher Columbus (1451-1506), a Genoese-born explorer.
+The purpose of his famed 1492 voyage was to discover a western route to Asia.
+He set sight on the island of Guanahani (in the Bahamas) on October 12.
+Columbus completed four voyages to the Americas during his lifetime.

 ---